-- 4. Identify or describe common features of Earth's landscape (e.g., mountains, plains, rivers, deserts) and relate them to human use (e.g., farming, irrigation, land development). - 5.
-Identify some of Earth's resources that are used in everyday life (e.g., water, soil, wood, minerals, fuel, food); explain the importance of using these resources wisely.
+- 1. Identify substances that make up Earth's surface.
+Recognize that most of Earth's surface is covered with water; describe where fresh or salt water are found; provide evidence for the existence of air; recognize common events such as cloud formation, dewdrops, evaporation of puddles, and drying of wet clothes, as evidence that air contains water. - 2.
+Describe features of Earth's landscape (e.g., mountains, plains, deserts, rivers, lakes, seas) and relate them to human use (e.g., farming, irrigation, land development); identify some of Earth's resources that are used in everyday life (e.g., water, soil, wood, minerals, air); explain the importance of using these resources responsibly.